dreger/audaciousfox.net/content/masthead.md

 I aim to write so you don't need to skim.
 Rigorous editing is a cornerstone of this website, and I keep an [in-house style guide](/projects/style-guide), which you’re welcome to read and remix.
 (On the other hand, we have a newborn in the house so my editing will be as good as I can make it at 3:00)

-Headlines and body copy are set in San Fransisco and [Charter](http://practicaltypography.com/charter.html) respectively.
-Previous typefaces: [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., and [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick.
+Headlines and body copy are set in San Fransisco.
+Previous typefaces: [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick, and [Charter](http://practicaltypography.com/charter.html) by Matthew Carter.

 This site is hosted on [DigitalOcean](https://www.digitalocean.com), the domain is registered through [Hover](http://hover.com), and the SSL is provided by the wonderful [Let's Encrypt](https://letsencrypt.org/).
 I highly recommend any of their services.